malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    2) Implement to work in Qiskit class structure
 	- graph simplification/reduction
 	- make mapping to Dwave hardware graph stuff work
+   3) Think about adding feature that forces the input side of output bits (ie measured bits) to zero (or one) so that the annealing results are clearer. plus, not as many shots will be needed for larger circuits if this is done.
 ```